ivaltryek/writerspeak/error/readme.txt

-This template was made by Colorlib (https://colorlib.com) Please visit our website for more awesome templates, themes and tools.
+This template was made by Colorlib (https://colorlib.com) visit their website for more awesome templates, themes and tools.
+Doing no promotion, just giving credit to these guys